adunning/dissertation/4-reading-alexander.md

 ---
-title: Reading Alexander through *Sol meldunensis*
+title: Reading Alexander through *Sol meldunensis* (Cambridge, University Library, Gg.6.42)
 abstract: |
-    The compiler of *Sol meldunensis*, the collection of extracts mostly from Alexander Neckam in Cambridge, University Library, MS Gg.6.42, is shown to made a fairly narrow body of selections in his effort to make the material more useful for contemporary consultation purposes.
-He is identified with Alexander's nephew Geoffrey Brito.
-The layers of addition discernible in the manuscript are suggested to have been the result of a collaboration between the houses of Cirencester and Malmesbury.
+    *Sol meldunensis* (Cambridge, University Library, MS Gg.6.42) was originally produced as a florilegium collecting extracts mostly from Alexander Neckam, produced at Cirencester as a gift to the abbot of Malmesbury, with an invitation for correction.
+It is argued that the monks took this literally, adding more material to the manuscript and returning it to Cirencester, where a verse anthology of Alexander's works was added.
+The compiler is identified as Alexander's nephew Geoffrey Brito.
 ...

 <!--alt titles: